sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 8. **Optional:** If you are finished, click **Exit**.

-   **Note:** You must click **Save** to finish setting up your PI Data Archive connection.
+   **Note:** You must click **Save** to save your PI Data Archive connection settings.

 ## Create a PI mapping

 PI mappings enable access to data stored on a PI Data Archive by service accounts assigned to a PI identity.
-PI mappings can be created for a PI identity, user or group.
+PI mappings are created for a PI identity, user or group.
 Accounts assigned to a PI identity can read and transfer PI point data to OCS.
 See ["What are PI identities and mappings?"](https://docs.osisoft.com/bundle/pi-server/page/what-are-pi-identities-and-mappings_new.html) for more information.
 The following applies to PI mappings:

 * The user account used to launch the utility must have permissions to create mappings.
 * You can edit mappings.